Megan Fox: Career

-2000–2009: Early roles and breakthrough
+2000s: Early roles and breakthrough

 In 2001, Fox made her acting debut in the romantic comedy Holiday in the Sun, as spoiled heiress Brianna Wallace and rival of Alex Stewart (Ashley Olsen), which was released direct-to-DVD on November 20, 2001.
 In the next several years, she guest-starred on the sitcoms What I Like About You and Two and a Half Men.
 Fox also appeared as an uncredited extra in the action film Bad Boys II (2003).

 In 2004, Fox made her feature film debut opposite Lindsay Lohan in the musical comedy Confessions of a Teenage Drama Queen, playing the supporting role of Carla Santini, a rival of Lola (Lohan).
 She was also cast in a regular role on the ABC sitcom Hope & Faith, in which she portrayed Sydney Shanowski, replacing Nicole Paggi.
-Fox appeared in second and third seasons, until the series was cancelled by ABC in May 2006.
+Fox appeared in the second and third seasons, until the series was canceled by ABC in May 2006.

 In 2007, Fox won the lead female role of Mikaela Banes in the 2007 live-action film Transformers, based on the toy and cartoon saga of the same name.
 Fox played the love interest of Shia LaBeouf's character Sam Witwicky.
 Fox was nominated for an MTV Movie Award in the category of "Breakthrough Performance", and was also nominated for three Teen Choice Awards.
 She had signed on for two more Transformers sequels, reprising her role as Mikaela in Transformers: Revenge of the Fallen.
 There was controversy surrounding Fox's appearance while filming the sequel when Michael Bay, the film's director, ordered the actress to gain ten pounds.
 The film was released worldwide on June 24, 2009, to box office success.